ashwinx09/ashwinx09/README.md

 </div>

 I hold a BS in Mathematics with expertise in Statistics and Probability, and I excel at transforming complex datasets into actionable insights.
 My experience spans across all stages of data analysis—from Descriptive and Diagnostic to Predictive and Prescriptive Analytics.
-I have gained skills in developing and fine-tuning machine learning models, with a focus on ensuring robustness and accuracy through careful evaluation.
+I have gained skills in developing and fine-tuning machine learning models.
 In addition to my technical abilities, I have a talent for making complex information accessible.
 I specialize in crafting clear and compelling presentations, conducting thorough research, and writing detailed reports.

 <br>